SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 <!--Instead, we can make use of *workload resources* that will take care of managing a set of pods on our behalf.
 In order to ensure that the *state* we defined is maintained, these resources configure *controllers* that check to see that the right number and type of pods are running.-->

-Kubernetes comes with a number of built-in workload resources, including the following:
+Kubernetes comes with a number of built-in *workload resources*, including the following:

 - **Deployment**